DinMo

 There are two types of differentiation strategies depending on the model used:

-Differentiation through premium: The company then offers a richer offering (additional features, added services, etc.) and of higher quality than its competitors.
-By uniquely meeting the consumer's needs through refined communication, this strategy often allows for setting a higher price, as customers are willing to pay more for perceived added value.
+• Differentiation through premium: The company then offers a richer offering (additional features, added services, etc.) and higher quality than its competitors.
+By uniquely meeting the consumer's needs through refined communication, this strategy often allows setting a higher price, as customers are willing to pay more for perceived added value.

 Focus strategy